 Conclusion

-Research conducted by the European Textile Services Association in 2014 figured that 92 percent of workers in the UK were washing their work wear at home.
+Research conducted by the European Textile Services Association in 2014 found that 92% of UK workers washed their workwear at home.
 Moreover, they observed that this could reduce the effectiveness of the reflecting cloth and thus visibility.

-Moreover, you should never pass on changing your safety vest when it is weakened.
+You should never pass up the opportunity to replace your safety vest when it is worn out.
 Because your life depends upon it, and nothing is more essential and valuable than your own life.
-We hope by using these methods you can wash them at home without the fear of ruining them.
+We hope that by using these methods, you can wash them at home without damaging them.